churris-x/a-shell.scripts/README.md

 - `.gitconfig` : general config such as username

 To add aliases simply edit the alias file and run `src` to source it.

-The setup script automatically sets a "theme", but this can be changed on the file or with the native `config` command.

 ## Caveats
 In iOS you cannot modify the `~/` folder directly so a-shell has made the compromise of treating `~/Documents` as the root folder.
 This applies to scripts and dotfiles.